shikhir-arora/karma-simple/README.md

 Visit this link to add the bot to your server.

-Next, **edit the karma.js file to reflect the proper token at the top.** The default folder for the localstorage that will store the karma as individial files as the string name with the integer karma (negative/positive) stored is "cache", which can be changed in karma.js.
+Next, **edit the karma.js file to reflect the proper token at the top.** The default folder for the localstorage that will store the karma as individial files as the string name with the integer karma (negative/positive) stored is "karmafiles", which can be changed in karma.js.

-**Add the prefix (some character) for karma lookups (see Usage - Karma Lookups below) under const PREFIX='';**
+**Add the prefix (some character) for Karma lookups (see Usage - Karma Lookups below) under:**

+`const PREFIX='';`

 Once done adding the token & prefix, save karma.js.